danmofo/charity-commission-database-loader/README.md

 ## Usage

 1. Copy `.env.template` and fill in the values
 2. Execute `./run`, this will compile and run the program.
+You can also run it directly from IntellJ, but you'll need to make sure you add all of the environment variables to from `.env` to your run configuration before it will work.

 ## TODO
 - Add software requirements